Case Study

 Field Insights

-Designing for work that happens on the airport ramp
+Designing for work that happens under real operational conditions

 To better understand the vendor side of the operation, we visited one of the ground handling vendors operating at an airport.